FabienSalles/smartengo-apip/README.md

 By focusing on business without the constraints of dependencies we can more easily answer them, speak the same langage, understand each other, build a decoupled sustainable application and thanks to all of that, I was able to get closer to a real TDD practice.

 ### The testing architecture
-This code contains 2 parts :
+There is 2 parts :
 1. the `Unit` part that help me to build the Domain (use InMemory repositories).
 2. the `Functional` part that help me to build end-to-end endpoints